 - Distributed Ledger Environment (DLE)

-- Secure COVAL API Endpoints and P2P secret sharing (DAT Protocol)
+- P2P secret sharing and file storage/transport (DAT Protocol)

 - HD Wallet Creation Service

 - User devices running apps such as Emblem (mobile, desktop, web)

 The COVAL Platform uses a network of blockchain ledgers.
 We refer to these ledgers as Sidechains since the COVAL Platform base cryptocurrency is on the Bitcoin Blockchain (Counterparty Platform) but leverages purposeful ledgers that enable core platform functionality and service integrations.

 All COVAL Sidechains interoperate with each other and can also interface with other public and private blockchain networks using various methods including a continuation of the work described here as well as atomic swap methods that are becoming more common and standardized.